 Course 1 provides

-Identifying factors on outcomes and long-term consequences of blast induced traumatic brain injury in the Wounded Warrior.
+Identifying factors on outcomes and long-term consequences of blast-induced traumatic brain injury in the Wounded Warrior

-An understanding of comorbidities (i.e. PTSD), polytraumatic injuries and symptom control will be discussed.
+An understanding of comorbidities (i.e. PTSD), polytraumatic injuries and symptom control

-C1-U1: Evidence-based knowledge on the Pathophysiology of TBI Incurred During Military Service.
+Unit 1: Evidence-based knowledge on the Pathophysiology of TBI Incurred During Military Service.

 - Physiological Symptom Control and Interdisciplinary Care Team Module

 - Pathobiology of Blast-Induced Neurotrauma